S394: Prohibit Foreign Ownership of NC Land. Latest Version

 (1) Agricultural land.

-(2) Land situated within a 25‑mile radius of a military installation.
+(2) Property situated within a 25‑mile radius of a military installation.

 (c) A prohibited foreign party that has acquired any interest in land described in subsection (a) of this section in this State prior to the effective date of this section may continue to own or hold that interest, but may not acquire by grant, purchase, devise, descent, or otherwise, any additional interest in land described in subsection (a) of this section in this State and must register with the Secretary of State and the Attorney General.
+The Secretary of State and the Attorney General shall maintain one joint database of those foreign parties that have registered, and the database shall be accessible and searchable by the public on each agency's website.
 The Secretary of State and the Attorney General shall establish a registration form for the purposes of this subsection and the form shall include at least the following:

 (1) The name of the owner of the land or the owner of the interest in the land.